At this time, Miami-Dade County is monitoring Hurricane Matthew.

 Commissioner Levine Cava has helped thousands improve their standard of living and enter the middle class.
 She has created hundreds of jobs through programs such as Public Allies, ReServe, and internships throughout the nonprofit and government sectors.
 Hundreds of new civic leaders have graduated from Catalyst’s programs, including new immigrant leaders in Homestead.
 These graduates are now active members of school, community and civic life.

 She has served on the Florida Bar Committee on Legal Needs of Children; the boards of League of Women Voters, Orange Bowl Foundation, North Dade Medical Foundation and the South Florida Health Information Initiative, and several national boards.
-She’s won awards from the Commission on Ethics, Red Cross, American Society for Public Administration, ACLU, FIU, National Council of Jewish Women, League of Women Voters, People for the American Way and American Association of University Women, among others.
+She’s won awards from the Commission on Ethics, Red Cross, American Society for Public Administration, ACLU, FIU, National Council of Jewish Women, League of Women Voters, People for the American Way, The CLEO Institute, Alliance for Aging, Dream in Green, the Urban Environment League, the Miami-Dade Democratic Party and American Association of University Women, among others.
 She graduated from Leadership Florida and was selected as one of 11 “leadership fellows” by the International Women’s Forum in 1999.

 At the county level, Commissioner Levine Cava currently sits on the following committees: Unincorporated Municipal Services Area Committee (UMSA), Economic Prosperity Committee, Strategic Planning and Government Operations Committee and the Chairman’s Council for Prosperity Initiatives.
 Commissioner Levine Cava is also a member of the Metropolitan Planning Organization (MPO), which oversees transit agencies in Miami-Dade.
 In 2015, she was appointed Chairwoman of the MPO’s Fiscal Priorities Committee.